-(5) Maximum Daily Student Activities.
+(5) Maximum Daily Student Activities (Aircraft, Simulator).
 Students shall not exceed two activities during one duty day or three flights during cross-country flights.

 (6) Minimum Student Turn-Times.
-One hour is required between debriefing of a dual event and the brief for a follow-on dual event.
-This requirement does not apply to out-and-in or cross-country profiles; however, the instructor shall ensure adequate debrief and brief time is allocated.
+One hour is required between debriefing of an event and the brief for a follow-on event.
+This does not apply to out-and-in or cross-country profiles; however, the instructor shall ensure adequate debrief and brief time is allocated.